TIY-Rails-1507/Rails/testing/41_test_data.md

 ```ruby
 australia = build(:team, name: "Australia", rank: 86.75)
 ```
-This creates a new team in the database, with the factories default overridden.
+This creates a new team in the database, with the factories default values overridden.

 ```ruby
 new_zealand = build(:team)